rbehrouzi/emtoolbox/README.md

     removebar : cirumvent detector malfunction resulting in black bar in tif movies. overwrite it with randomized data from elsewhere in image

 startools
-    load start file in pandas dataframe for handling
+    loads star file as pandas dataframe for various operations